usernamenumber/edx-platform/docs/en_us/data/source/internal_data_formats/data_czar.rst

 Skills and Experience of Other Contributors
 *************************************************

-In addition to the data czar, each partner institution assembles a team of contributors to their reasearch projects.
+In addition to the data czar, each partner institution assembles a team of contributors to their research projects.
 This team can include database administrators, software engineers, data specialists, and educational researchers.
 The team can be large or small, but collectively its members need to be able to work with SQL and NoSQL databases, write queries, and convert the data from raw formats into standard research packages, such as CSV files, spreadsheets, or other desired formats.

 =====================
 General Skills